 - Mobile app: MyHeritage for iOS and Android

 - Main features: Make your online tree public or limit access to MyHeritage members you invite; optionally, let family members edit it.
 Get hints from MyHeritage records and trees.
 Search MyHeritage record collections and record test results from MyHeritage DNA.

 - Strengths: You can mark people, facts and notes as private in your Family Tree Builder file, so they don’t synchronize to your online tree.
 Family Tree Builder software and the MyHeritage site is available in more than 40 languages.

-- Drawbacks: The online tree is basic, with weak support for source citations and difficult navigation.
-Family Tree Builder offers a no-frills source documentation system.
+- Drawbacks: The online tree and Family Tree Builder offer a no-frills source documentation system.